iYasha/pysilpo/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## License
+Distributed under the Apache2 License.
+See `LICENSE` for more information.

 ## Contact
 If you have any questions, feel free to contact me via email: [ivan@simantiev.com](mailto:ivan@simantiev.com)